 - to meet the statutory duties placed upon us for DfE data collections

 Under the UK General Data Protection Regulation (UK GDPR), the lawful bases we rely on for processing pupil information are:

-The lawful basis on which we use this information in relation to Article 6 and Article 9 of the General Data Protection Regulations (GDPR) is to comply with legal obligation and for the purposes of legitimate interests.
+The lawful basis on which we use this information in relation to Article 6 and Article 9 of the General Data Protection Regulations (UK GDPR) is to comply with legal obligation and for the purposes of legitimate interests.